RewardFlow: Topology-Aware Reward Propagation on State Graphs for Agentic RL with Large Language Models: The State Graph of Agentic Reasoning

 \subsection{Revealing States' Properties via State Graphs}

 The global structure of the state graph $\mathcal{G}_{\text{state}}$ enables topological analysis of state dependencies, exposing prerequisites for success.
 We identify the following structural properties: \begin{itemize}[leftmargin=*] \item \textbf{Reachability.} A state is reachable to success if there exists an observed path from it to a successful terminal state.
-In Fig.~\ref{fig: graph_analysis}, states lacking any outgoing path to a success state (highlighted in red) are deemed unreachable.
-Moreover, proximity to a success state in the graph generally correlates with higher likelihood of reaching success.
+In Fig.~\ref{fig: graph_analysis}, states with no outgoing paths to a success (highlighted in red) are deemed unreachable.
+Moreover, proximity to success correlates with higher likelihood of reaching success.

 \item \textbf{Centrality.} In successful trajectories, states with high in-degree and out-degree often act as bottlenecks or pivotal junctures for problem-solving.
-For example, in Fig.~\ref{fig: graph_analysis}, the state reached by the action ``Go to desk'' is critical: it connects to most outgoing edges, as it grants access to essential objects (desklamp and book) for task success. \end{itemize}
+For example, in Fig.~\ref{fig: graph_analysis}, the state reached by the action ``Go to desk'' is critical: it has high out-degree, providing access to essential objects (desklamp and book) required for task success. \end{itemize}